Williamcibersecurity/cibersecurity-desafio-phishing/README.md

 ---

 ## 📜 **License**
-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.

 ---